 To graduate with a Bachelor of Arts in International Studies, students must demonstrate proficiency in reading, speaking, and in some cases, writing a language related to their area of concentration.
-At least one quarter prior to graduation, students must take an oral proficiency examination and attain the level specified for that language.
-To gain proficiency, students may use any combination of course work at Ohio University, intensive summer language institutes, or study abroad in a country where the language is spoken.

-Acceptable languages are Swahili or French for Africa; Chinese, Indonesian, or Japanese for Asia; French, German, Italian\, Russian, or Spanish for Europe; and Spanish for Latin America.
-You may petition the BAIS committee to receive approval to use languages other than those listed above to satisfy the language requirement.
+To determine language proficiency, students must take an oral proficiency examination and attain the level specified for that language.
+The language chosen must match their area of study: Swahili, French, and Arabic for Africa; Chinese, Indonesian, or Japanese for Asia; French, German, Russian, or Spanish for Europe; and Spanish for Latin America.
+Students may contact the BAIS coordinator to petition the BAIS committee to receive approval to use languages other than those listed above to satisfy the language requirement.